Song of the Forests

 The Song of the Forests (Песнь о лесах), Op.
 81, is an oratorio by Dmitri Shostakovich composed in the summer of 1949.
 It was written to celebrate the forestation of the Russian steppes (Great Plan for the Transformation of Nature) following the end of World War II.
-The composition was essentially made to please Joseph Stalin and the oratorio is notorious for lines praising him as the "great gardener", although performances after Stalin's death have normally omitted them.
+The composition originally included texts by Yevgeny Dolmatovsky praising Joseph Stalin as the "great gardener"; these references were eliminated after his death.
 Premiered by the Leningrad Philharmonic under Yevgeny Mravinsky on 15 November 1949, the work was well received by the government, earning the composer a Stalin Prize the following year.

 Structure

 The oratorio lasts around 40 minutes and is written in seven movements: